-- Evidence at the start of a learners’ programme.
+- Evidence at the start of a learner’s programme.

 - Ongoing monthly evidence of support.

-Basically, this means that learners do not require a formal diagnosis to receive support.
+This means that learners do not require a formal diagnosis to receive support.

 If an initial discussion with a learner reveals that they previously received support at school, written notes of this discussion can count as evidence of an identified need.

-But often learners have hidden learning needs that they may be completely unaware of and it can be hard to identify these needs.
+But often learners have hidden learning needs that they may be completely unaware of, and it can be hard to identify these needs.